gitlabhq/gitlab-runner/docs/shells/index.md

 ## Windows Batch

 NOTE:
-In GitLab 11.11, we announced the [deprecation](https://about.gitlab.com/handbook/product/#deprecated) of the Windows Batch executor, `cmd` shell, for the GitLab Runner in favor of [PowerShell](#powershell).
+The Windows Batch executor for the GitLab Runner (`cmd` shell) is deprecated in favor of [PowerShell](#powershell).
 The `cmd` shell remains included in future versions of GitLab Runner however, any new feature for Windows is to be tested and supported only for use with PowerShell.
 Only critical bugs and regressions to the `cmd` shell